01 of 08

 There are, of course, free things to do in Rome.
 Enough, certainly, to entertain you for a few days, and you can get great mounds of reasonably decent food in Rome.
 Well-read foodies can get fantastic food.
 You can get used to feeling stuffed in Rome.
 But then, you can always go to places that sell fun and/or exquisite food,

-Yes, you can wander or you can follow this popular three day Rome itinerary.
+Yes, you can wander or you can follow a three day Rome itinerary.
 Of course, that doesn't mean you can't stay for a week like we usually do.
 Don't be afraid of Rome.
 Fear makes your vision go all funny.
 It's a great city and there's a bit of sidewalk and a bit of magic for everyone.Continue to 8 of 8 below.

 08 of 08

 Don't Miss the Smaller Cities and Rural Areas

 The Italian traveler shouldn't forget the smaller cities and rural places.
 The Italian region of Tuscany is popular, but it doesn't consist entirely of Florence and its suburbs—think of Lucca or Sienna, and just a short trip down the train line is Pistoia.

 The Rural life in Tuscany can also be relished in the Lunigiana, far northern Tuscany near the mountains of Massa and Carrara, where you can tour the marble quarries.